Almost Never (TV series)

 Almost Never is a British musical dramedy series that premiered on CBBC on 15 January 2019.
 The series details the experiences of two fictional bands after their appearances on a reality television competition and features performances from cast members in each episode.
 Almost Never stars Nathaniel Dass, Harry Still, Oakley Orchard, Mya-Lecia Naylor and Kimberly Wyatt.
-In 2020, it was announced that Almost Never had been renewed for a third season, which premiered in July 2021.
-After the third season the show has been cancelled and will not renew for a 4th season.
+In 2020, it was announced that Almost Never had been renewed for a third series, which premiered in July 2021.
+After the third series the show has been cancelled and will not be renewed for a 4th series.

 Premise

 Almost Never follows the lives of two bands, the Wonderland and Girls Here First, following their appearance on the fictional music competition series The Spotlight.